 Cage diving boats go to Great White Sharks’ natural feeding grounds (ie. a seal colony), and a human encased in a metal cage is hardly a recipe for positive reinforcement.
 Evidence supports the theory that Great White Sharks are nomadic and do not frequent an area for more than a few days before moving on.
 A few cage diving boats chumming for sharks aren’t going to make much of a difference in a region where thousands of fishing boats have been tossing fish guts into the water for centuries.

 Having evolved to their present state millions of years ago, they are one of Nature’s perfect predators.
 And, the presence of apex predators in any food chain indicates a healthy ecosystem.
-Observing Great White Sharks in their natural habitat helps quell fears and promote understanding, and most of the shark diving operators conduct on these little understood animals without killing them.
+Observing Great White Sharks in their natural habitat helps quell fears and promote understanding, and most of the shark diving operators conduct shark conservation research on these little understood animals without killing them.

 Ran Into a Chum

 Our first shark appears five minutes after setting our chum line.
 The cage is dropped in the water and, since we may not see another shark for the rest of the day, we volunteer to be the first ones in.
 As the shark splashes around the surface, Diane hesitantly enters the cage and I follow her.
 At 14 feet, this is no baby.
 It passes several times within a few feet of the cage, seeming to eye us curiously.